Skip to main content

 Sampling is undertaken by scientists throughout the year at a number of representative sites.
 Data is collected on site condition, water chemistry, nutrient concentrations and a range of biological indicators which tell us about the health and resilience of each area.
 The program aligns with the NSW Estuary Monitoring, Evaluation and Reporting Protocols and allows us to compare our results to other estuaries in NSW.

-• Water quality and ecological health in the three southern bays of Lake Macquarie remained excellent (A) for the fourth consecutive year.
+• Water quality and ecological health in the three southern bays of Lake Macquarie remained excellent (A) for the sixth consecutive year.

 • All sites on the Hawkesbury River remained consistent with last year, ranging from A (excellent) at Patonga Creek to C (fair) at Mooney Mooney Creek